aws/sagemaker-hyperpod-cli/CONTRIBUTING.md

 ## Licensing
 See the [LICENSE](LICENSE) file for our project's licensing.
 We will ask you to confirm the licensing of your contribution.

-## Run the Unit Tests

-Install tox using `pip install tox`
-Run the following tox command and verify that all code checks and unit tests pass: `tox`.
-It will run test for Python 3.8, 3.9, 3.10
-You can also run a test suit with a single python version with the following command: `tox -e py310/py39/py38`

 ## Troubleshooting
 ### pytest 'start_job' related Unit Test failures